o3de/o3de-extras/Gems/RosRobotSample/README.md

 - Any O3DE project with the [O3DE ROS2 Gem](https://github.com/o3de/o3de-extras/tree/development/Gems/ROS2) enabled.

 ## Description
-This is an Asset Gem only.
+This is an Asset Gem.
 It contains the Husarion ROSbot XL asset stored as O3DE prefab: `ROSbot.prefab`.
 The robot is delivered as a ready-to-use prefab containing models, physics and the following ROS 2 components:
 - `ROS2 Frame`
 - `ROS2 Robot Control`
 - `ROS2 Skid Steering Twist Control`